-We are also familiar with the bias the general public has against motorcycle riders who are injured.
-Many people assume that because motorcycle riding appears dangerous that any harm riders suffer must be due to their own actions.
-Anticipating these inaccurate misperceptions, we carefully analyze and evaluate each case to determine who is liable and how they are liable, and advocate vigorously on our clients’ behalf to prove this to the other driver’s insurance carrier.
+We are all familiar with the bias the general public has against motorcycle riders who are injured.
+Many people assume that because motorcycle riding appears dangerous, any harm riders suffer must be due to their own actions.
+Anticipating these inaccurate misperceptions, we carefully analyze and evaluate each case to determine who is liable and advocate vigorously on our clients’ behalf to prove this to the other driver’s insurance carrier.

 Motorcycle Accident Injuries

-Riding a motorcycle can be more dangerous than driving a car, particularly since motorcycles lack the stability of four-wheeled vehicles.
-Other aspects that make motorcycle riding dangerous include the reduced visibility of motorcycles on the road and the high skill level necessary to ride a motorcycle safely.
-As a consequence, when motorcycle accidents occur individuals often suffer significant, catastrophic injuries, such as:
+Riding a motorcycle can be much more dangerous than driving a car, particularly since motorcycles lack the stability of four-wheeled vehicles.
+Other aspects that make motorcycle riding dangerous include the reduced visibility of motorcycles to other drivers and the high skill level necessary to ride a motorcycle safely.
+As a consequence when motorcycle accidents occur, individuals often suffer significant, catastrophic injuries, such as:

 For a discussion on serious accident injuries, please see the catastrophic injuries page.

 To protect the safety of motorcycle operators and passengers, Arizona law requires that motorcycle riders follow certain safety rules, such as:

 - Protective helmet: All motorcycle riders who are under 18 years of age must wear a protective helmet.

 - Protective eyewear: Motorcycle operators must wear protective glasses, goggles, or a transparent face shield, unless the motorcycle is equipped with a protective windshield.

 - Protection for passengers: A motorcycle must be equipped with a seat, footrests, and handrails for the passenger.